JesusGPriego/JavaScript-Learning/README.md

 # Color-flipper:

 Simple app that changes body background color when the button is clicked.
 It also shows what color is set.

+# Reviews

+Simple app that display an hypothetic user card with some user data such as photo, job and so on.
+This content changes dinamically as the user click on the buttons.